vincentaudebert/vincentaudebert.github.io/_posts/2016-10-19-update-npm-version.md

 - Open your terminal and go to your package root folder.

-- Make your changes on code base and commit your changes.
+- Make your changes on code base.

 - Once you are sure everything is fine, `npm version patch` (will bump third number, i.e. 0.1.5 -> 0.1.6) or any other more appropriate argument (see [https://docs.npmjs.com/cli/version] [2])